Gabriel Maralngurra: Career

-He attributes most of his painting education to his elder, Thompson Yulidijirri, who has always played an important role in the teaching of younger generations.
-He has picked up on many of his painting techniques such as the x-ray and rarrk (cross-hatching) technique, and has taught Maralngurra how to combine traditional and non-traditional techniques to empower their communities.
+He attributed most of his painting education to his elder, Thompson Yulidjirri, who has always played an important role in the teaching of younger generations.
+Another influential mentor was his father-in-law, the late Mok artist Baradayl ‘Lofty’ Nadjamerrek.
+He picked up on many of his painting techniques such as the x-ray and rarrk (cross-hatching) technique from them, and they taught Maralngurra how to combine traditional and non-traditional techniques to empower their communities.